 - Not keeping inventory on-hand: The whole point of drop shipping is that you use your vendor’s inventory.
 Specifically, you won’t have to worry about keeping inventory stocked or managing churn.
 You make purchases only when you sell an item.

-- Low overhead costs: Because you’re not storing inventory, you’ll have a minimum to no overhead costs.
-In other words, you won’t have to pay for renting and maintaining warehouses to store your inventory.
-Compared with retailers who must bundle large amounts of capital to purchase inventory, dropship business is very advantageous.
+- Low overhead costs: Because you’re not storing inventory, you’ll have minimum to zero overhead costs.
+There’s no need to pay for renting and maintaining warehouses for inventory.
+You can run a business from anywhere, as long as you have a reliable Internet connection.

-- Launch Your Business Right Away: All of these advantages of drop shipping combined make it easier for sellers to launch a business with lower risk.
-You need less money upfront since you won’t have to purchase inventory.
-Moreover, you can sell practically anywhere that your vendors reach.
-Merchants who drop ship can successfully run a business virtually from just their home and computer.
+- Launch Your Business Right Away: All of these advantages of dropshipping make it easier for sellers to launch a business with lower risk.
+You can sell practically anywhere that your vendors reach.
+Merchants who dropship can successfully run a business from their home with a computer.

-- Picking the Right Vendor: It can be hard work finding and establishing a relationship with the right vendor with the best price.
+- Picking the Right Vendor: this is essential for retailers to find and choose the right suppliers with the best price and quality products.
 You might have to scan through a lot of posing vendors who aren’t offering you real “wholesale” prices.

-If you’re just a beginner, or only processing a handful of orders a day, you can probably get by just drop shipping your orders manually.
+If you just start your business, or only process a handful of orders a day, you can get by just drop shipping your orders manually.
 This means that when an order comes in, you fire off an email to your vendor or place orders yourself through their website.
 You can pick and choose which orders you want to use through what vendors.